Temhr/nixlab/README.md

 - **Modules**: library of **expressions** to help customize options, settings, and functionality in config
   - system level modules isolated from user level modules
   - togglables; encapsulated by role or function, and abstracted away from host file
-- **Overlays**: custom modifications, extensions, and overrides of Nixpkgs and other pkg sets
+- **Overlays**: custom modifications, extensions, and patches of Nixpkgs
 - Single source of truth: repo serves as the reference point where all systems auto-pull from, and push to

 Aspirational